iclcv/icl/manual/modules/io.rst

 ^^^^^^^^^^^^^^^^^^^

-Even though, a large set of Grabber implementations is available, we strongly recommend to use instances of the **io::GenericGrabber** only.
-The **GenericGrabber** wraps all other supported Grabber implementations internally.
-At construction time, the **GenericGrabber** is set up with a pair of string parameters (usually specified on the application's command line) that select which device has to use internally.
+Even though, a large set of Grabber implementations is available, we strongly recommend to use instances of the :icl:`io::GenericGrabber` only.
+The :icl:`GenericGrabber` wraps all other supported Grabber implementations internally.
+At construction time, the :icl:`GenericGrabber` is set up with a pair of string parameters (usually specified on the application's command line) that select which device has to use internally.
 By these means, you can simply write applications that are able to acquire images from all available image sources without having to check possibly supported back-ends manually.
 Furthermore, your application will also benefit from ICL-updates, which provide further grabber-implementations automatically, and the string-based devide selection mechanism does